devmike01/JadeSharedPreference/README.md

 		kapt 'com.github.devmike01.JadeSharedPreference:compiler:1.2.15'
 	}
 ```
-##### Note: Add `apply plugin: 'kotlin-kapt'` - if you don't already have it, to your app `build.gradle` to allow the the processor generates the necessary codes.
+> Note: Add `apply plugin: 'kotlin-kapt'` - if you don't already have it, to your app `build.gradle` to allow the the processor generates the necessary codes.

+Contributions are highly welcome.
+There're some features I intend to add in the future.
+They're listed below:
+* Lint for checking

 License
 -------